Foster Care

 Ask yourself these questions:

-- Am I ready to commit to a child short or long-term, even if times get tough?
-I know a child deserves stability and continuity and will be counting on me.
+• Am I ready to commit to a child short or long-term, even if times get tough?
+I know a child deserves stability and continuity and will count on me.

-Any child needs stability and someone they can count on through happy times as well as challenging times.
-Children need to stay in touch with people they love such as former foster parents, birth parents, siblings, and teachers.
-It is extremely important that foster families consider their openness to maintaining these important connections for children involved in the foster care system.
+Any child needs stability and someone they can count on through happy times and challenging times.
+Children need to stay in touch with people they love, such as former foster parents, birth parents, siblings, and teachers.
+Foster families must consider their openness to maintaining these meaningful connections for children involved in the foster care system.

 OK, I'm ready to become a foster parent.
 Now what?

-North Carolina law requires that foster parents are licensed by the NC Division of Social Services with families working through their local county Department of Social Services (DSS) or a licensed private agency.
+North Carolina law requires that foster parents be licensed by the NC Division of Social Services, with families working through their local county Department of Social Services (DSS) or a licensed private agency.

-- Please fill out the Foster Parent Application form here.
+1. Please fill out the Foster Parent Application form here

-- Choose an agency either Richmond County DSS (910)997-8400 or private foster care placing agency.
-See links below.
+3. Please choose an agency: Richmond County DSS (910)997-8400 or a private foster care placement agency.
+See the links below.

-There are differences between a county agency and a private agency in terms of services and training offered as well as potential fees for those services.
+There are differences between a county agency and a private agency in terms of services and training offered and potential fees for those services.
 Selecting an agency to represent you during this process is an important decision.
-We suggest that you contact several agencies to discuss your fostering goals to make an informed choice.
+We suggest you contact several agencies to discuss your fostering goals and make an informed choice.

 Alexander Youth Network

 Our Therapeutic Foster Care program is designed for children and adolescents who would benefit from a therapeutic in-home environment for the treatment of their mental health problems, trauma-based behaviors, or severe emotional disturbances.
-This program offers children a structured home environment with a focus on therapeutic skill-building and is often used to aid children who will transition to a less intensive program before returning to a permanent home setting.
+This program offers children a structured home environment focusing on therapeutic skill-building.
+It is often used to aid children transitioning to a less intensive program before returning to a permanent home setting.

 Children’s Home Society

-While CHS is perhaps best known for our work related to foster care and adoption, we are much more than a placement agency.
-Through our parent and teen education programs and professional training, we promote healthy environments to thousands of families.
+While CHS is perhaps best known for its work in foster care and adoption, it is much more than a placement agency.
+Through its parent and teen education programs and professional training, it promotes healthy environments to thousands of families.

 Methodist Home for Children

-At Methodist Home for Children, we provide safe, stable homes where children can thrive and live to their full, God-given potential.
+Methodist Home for Children provides safe, stable homes where children can thrive and live to their full, God-given potential.
 While not always traditional, an MHC home is where children and families are equipped to succeed.

 Lutheran Services Carolinas

-A sense of worth is important to everyone, no matter what age.
-Letting a child know that he or she is valued, loved, and truly cared for makes a difference.
-Taking on a significant role as a Foster Parent in North Carolina can mean the difference between true life change and just another placement.
+Everyone needs a sense of worth, no matter their age.
+Letting a child know that he or she is valued, loved, and cared for makes a difference.
+Taking on a significant role as a Foster Parent in North Carolina can mean the difference between actual life change and just another placement.

-The list above is certainly not comprehensive of all the agencies in and around Richmond County.
-Inclusion to the website does not imply endorsement by the Richmond County Department of Social Services or Richmond County Government and exclusion does not indicate disapproval.
-If you or your organization wish to be included in this list, please contact Richmond Health Services at (910) 997-8292.
+The list above certainly does not include all the agencies in and around Richmond County.
+Inclusion on the website does not imply endorsement by the Richmond County Department of Social Services or Richmond County Government, and exclusion does not indicate disapproval.
+If you or your organization wish to be included in this list, please contact Richmond Health and Human Services at (910) 997-8292.